 During the weeks marked in red and dark red, there was more transpiration during the day than water uptake at night.
 We clearly notice a shrinking trunk in the data.
 Unfortunately, this also results in a lower yield for this tree, even though the uptake and trunk diameter are restored back to healthy levels on October 7th.

 Now here comes the best part.
 Whereas in the early expansion phase of fruit development we would like to remain in the green area and avoid limitations of rapid fruit growth, it is the occurrence of “yellow” periods with high uptake and high transpiration that make fruit carrying plants perform at their best in later phases of fruit ripening.
 It’s this kind of mild water shortage in such periods, where higher concentration of compounds are being produced that give fruits a flavourful taste.
 Utilising the dendrometer helps you track harvest time and understand, for example, cherry tree growth.

 This data and insights give growers valuable tools to manage and optimize water use, yield and fruit quality.
 No more watery tasting fruits like those low-quality greenhouse tomatoes.

 Knowing when it’s time to harvest

+Using a dendrometer gives a lot of valuable insight.
 As a grower, when you see the growth curve is flattening, you can anticipate that you will soon be harvesting and you can learn about the ideal timing to do so.

 Combining dendrometers with other sensors

 As always, these measurements can be combined with any other sensor in the Crodeon shop.
-The Crodeon Reporter transmits the data wirelessly to the Crodeon Dashboard, where you can view it using any device or process it using our APIs or Microsoft Excel.
-The Reporter makes the power of data accessible to companies of all sizes, even the smallest fruit grower.
+Reporter transmits the data wirelessly to the Crodeon Dashboard, where you can view it using any device or process it using our APIs or Microsoft Excel.
+Reporter makes the power of data accessible to companies of all sizes, even the smallest fruit grower.